This degree is suited to those interested in becoming an innovative, articulate musician who contributes to the music community and today’s culture.

 This degree is exclusively for high-achieving students, and will continually challenge you to do even better and build on your academic success.
 Students in the Dean's Scholars program are automatically enrolled in The Academy, which offers interdisciplinary leadership programs, professional development and local and international internship and engagement opportunities for students.

-Secure an early offer in the Bachelor of Music.
-Register now for your audition.
+Secure an offer into the Bachelor of Music by registering for an audition.

 Our course structure is outlined in our handbook.
 Here you can view all of the units (subjects) you will be studying.

 Students must maintain a grade point average of 5 or above to remain in the course.
 Those who do not maintain this average will be transferred to the Bachelor Music.

 Fees: Varies depending on units selected.
 View available units in our handbook.
 We have developed a student contribution fee calculator to help you work out what your contribution amount is per unit.

 This course is only available to domestic students.

 Unfortunately, student visa holders are not eligible to study this degree.